 Places to Stay

-With miles upon miles of trails, tracked and untracked, cross-country and telemark skiers flock to the Laurel Highlands each winter.
+With miles upon miles of picturesque trails, cross-country and telemark skiers flock to the Laurel Highlands each winter.
 Here you’ll find trails for beginner to advanced skiers.
-See the natural beauty of the Laurel Highlands on a crisp winter hike.
-Find five PACCSA ski areas right here in the Laurel Highlands, not including the Great Allegheny Passage, open to traditional cross country skiing, Sugarloaf Trail, Seven Springs Mountain Resort, Nemacolin Woodlands Resort, and Savage River Lodge in Laurel Highlands.
+See the natural beauty of the Laurel Highlands on a crisp winter hike at these parks, resorts and lodges.

-Discover beautiful scenery and 15 miles of serene trails around the lake at Kooser State Parks, marked with blue diamonds, off route 31 near Hidden Valley.
+Discover beautiful scenery and 15 miles of serene trails around the lake at Kooser State Park, marked with blue diamonds off Route 31 near Hidden Valley.
 Access to these trails is free, and bathroom facilities can be found near parking.

-Over 12 miles of trails for classic and back country cross-country skiing can be found at Laurel Mountain State Park, off Route 30 at Forbes State Park, close to Ligonier, Laughlintown, and Jennerstown.
-Get out and enjoy this winter sport with wonderful scenery, dog friendly trails, and gorgeous sparkling views.
+More than 12 miles of trails for classic and back country cross-country skiing can be found at Laurel Mountain State Park, off Route 30 at Forbes State Park near Ligonier.
+Get out and enjoy this winter sport with wonderful scenery, dog-friendly trails and gorgeous views.

-Sugarloaf is a great resource for beginners, with an area for novice skiers to try their skills before trekking out on the trails.
+Sugarloaf is a great resource for beginners, with an area for novice skiers to try their skills before trekking out to the trails.
 A warming hut and bathrooms can also be found nearby.

-Best for intermediate to advanced skier, these back country, un-groomed trails offer remote terrain and wonderful conditions.
-Create your own loop through the trails.
-Find thrilling downhills and intense uphill cardio.
-A telemark skier’s dream, the North Woods will be an exciting challenge and have you dropping knees, not to mention the gorgeous views you’ll catch along the way.
+Best for intermediate to advanced skiers, these back country, ungroomed trails offer remote terrain and wonderful conditions.
+Create your own loop through the trails and find thrilling downhills and intense uphill cardio.
+A telemark skier’s dream, the North Woods will be an exciting challenge and have you dropping knees, not to mention the views you’ll catch along the way are gorgeous.

-Insider tip: Park at the “top lot” along Tunnel Road to start with a mild downhill and go right for a long downhill.
-Cross the bridge and ski the trail clockwise for a challenging downhill to the warming hut OR ski counter-clockwise for a mild downhill and long, busting up hill.
+Insider Tips: Park at the “top lot” along Tunnel Road to start with a mild downhill and go right for a long downhill.
+Cross the bridge and ski the trail clockwise for a challenging downhill to the warming hut or ski counter-clockwise for a mild downhill and long, busting uphill.